‘Mad’ Mike Hughes: Flat-Earther Plans To Launch Himself In Homemade Rocket Over California Town

 Hughes added that he’s also planning to announce his California gubernatorial bid after Saturday’s launch is completed.

 According to a 2016 report from Ars Technica, “Mad” Mike Hughes is no stranger to daredevil stunts.
 In 2002, he made the Guinness Book of World Records by jumping 103 feet in a Lincoln Town Car stretch limo.
-Twelve years later, he launched a rocket over private property in Winkelman, Arizona, traveling a distance of 1,374 feet and collapsing afterwards due to the impact of g-forces.
+Twelve years later, he launched a rocket over private property in Winkelman, Arizona, traveling a distance of 1,374 feet and collapsing afterward due to the impact of g-forces.
 All in all, Hughes required three days to recover from the rough landing.

 Those who are interested in watching “Mad” Mike Hughes’ Research Flat Earth rocket as it launches on Saturday can watch the event on “internet [pay-per-view],” as advertised on his official website.
 Due to safety concerns, the event will not be open to the public.